axibase/atsd/administration/replication.md

 ## Verifying Replication

-To verify that replication is working correctly, execute the following
-steps:

 ### Option 1

-> SLAVE: the following steps must be executed only on the slave machine.
+> SLAVE: Only complete this process on the slave machine.

 Check HBase logs for replication activity: